Death to America: History

 Following the fall of the pro-American Pahlavi dynasty in early 1979, Iranian protesters regularly shouted "Death to America" and "Death to the Shah" outside the U.S. embassy in Tehran, including the day the embassy was seized on 4 November 1979, which commenced the Iran hostage crisis.
 Throughout the crisis, Iranians surrounding the embassy chanted "Death to America" and "Death to Carter".
 When Iran released the remaining 52 American hostages on 20 January 1981, they were led through a gauntlet of students forming parallel lines that shouted "Death to America" as they boarded the airplane that would fly them out of Tehran.
 A similar slogan "Death to Israel" (مرگ بر اسرائیل) is also used, and regularly chanted in Iranian and Pakistani political rallies.
 It is the best-known variation.
-Travel writer Rick Steves wrote of an encounter with a driver in Iran who said that it is common for Iranians to say "death to" things that annoy them and they cannot control, i.e. traffic; Steves compared it to the use of the word "damn" in phrases like "damn those teenagers".

 Throughout the existence of the Islamic Republic of Iran, the slogan has formed a pillar of its revolutionary values.
-It is regularly chanted at Friday prayers (jumu'ah) and other public events, which is often accompanied by a burning of the flag of the United States.
-These events include the 4 November anniversary of the U.S. embassy seizure, which Iranian leaders declared in 1987 as a national holiday, called "Death to America Day."
+It has been chanted at Friday prayers (jumu'ah) and other public events, and been accompanied by burning of the flag of the United States.
+These events include the 4 November anniversary of the U.S. embassy seizure, which Iranian leaders declared in 1987 as a national holiday, called "Death to America Day".
 State-sponsored murals that feature the slogan "Death to America" are common in Iranian cities, particularly Tehran.
 According to Hashemi Rafsanjani, Khomeini agreed in principle to drop the usage of the slogan in 1984.
-Rafsanjani's statement was rejected by his hard line opponents who said that "The Imam throughout his life called America 'the Great Satan'.
-He believed that all the Muslims' problems were caused by America."
+Rafsanjani's statement was rejected by his hard line opponents who said that: "The Imam throughout his life called America 'the Great Satan'.
+He believed that all the Muslims' problems were caused by America".
 According to Politico magazine, following the September 11 attacks, the Supreme Leader of Iran Ali Khamenei "suspended the usual 'Death to America' chants at Friday prayers" temporarily.